hormaetxea/SMUE5/README.md

 No.

 ## Credits
-- Me (Vivi aka TheEnbyWitch or ViviTheEnbyWitch) - Putting it in Unreal for fun.
+- [Vivi aka TheEnbyWitch or ViviTheEnbyWitch](https://github.com/TheEnbyWitch/) - Putting it in Unreal for fun.
 - [libsm64](https://github.com/libsm64/libsm64) - For actually drawing the rest of the owl. (aka putting the mario movement into a library that can be used anywhere)